pepkit/pepspec/docs/looper/developer-tutorial/writing-a-pipeline-interface.md

 ```

 In this example, the `partition` will remain constant for all samples, but the `cores`, `mem`, and `time` variables will be modulated by sample file size.
-For each sample, looper will select the best-fit row, which is the row whose `max_file_size` value is the largest value that does not exceed the actual input file size of the sample, in gigabytes.
+For each sample, looper will select the first row for which the sample's input file size does not exceed the row's `max_file_size` value in gigabytes.
+In this example:

 Files up to 0.05 Gb (50 Mb) will use 1 core, 1000 mb of RAM, and 1 hour of clock time.
 Files up to 0.5 Gb (500 Mb) will use 2 cores, 2000 mb of RAM, and 3 hours of clock time.
 Anything larger will use 4 cores, 4000 mb of RAM, and 5 hours of clock time.

+You can think of it like a coin sorter machine, going through a priority list of parameter sets with increasing file size allowed, and the sample falls into first bin in which it fits.
 This allows a pipeline author to specify different computing requirements depending on the size of the input sample.

-To see this in action, we will need to use a compute template that specifies.
-The `slurm` tempalte should do the trick.
+To see this in action, we will need to use a compute template that uses these parameters.
+The `slurm` template should do the trick.
 We'll use `-d` to specify a dry run, so the jobs are created, but not run.

 ```